hyperledger/iroha-rfcs/000-config-overhaul.md

 **Feedback Loop**:

 - Regular testing and validation against the configuration reference.
-- Potential beta testing or feedback sessions with a subset of users to understand usability and issues.
+- Potential beta testing or feedback sessions with a subset of users to understand usability and issues with the new configuration and migration tool.

 ### Step 4 - Integration, Field Testing & Feedback Collection